Network Realization Functions for Optimal Distributed Control: Numerical Example

 \section{Numerical Example}

-Consider a grid of $5$ interconnected nodes that are distributed in $3$ local areas, as depicted in Fig.~\ref{fig:area} on the next page.
-The aim is to obtain a stabilizing and distributed control law in which each node's controller employs only local measurements and exchanges command values only with other sub-controllers that belong to nodes located in the original node's area or in directly adjacent ones.
+Consider a grid of $5$ interconnected nodes separated into $3$ local areas, as shown in Fig.~\ref{fig:area}.
+We aim to obtain a distributed control law in which each node's controller employs only local measurements and exchanges command values only with other sub-controllers that belong to nodes located in the original node's area or in directly adjacent ones.